OISF/suricata/doc/userguide/configuration/exception-policies.rst

 Auto
 ''''

-**In IPS mode**, the default behavior for all exception policies is to drop packets and/or flows.
-It is possible to disable this default, by setting the exception policies "master switch" yaml config option to ``ignore``.
+The default behavior is to ``ignore`` exception policies.
+This behavior changes with Suricata 7.0, where **in IPS mode**, the default for most of the exception policies is to fail close, that is, ``drop-flow``, or ``drop-packet`` if the flow action is not supported.
+For the midstream exception policy, the default will be ``ignore`` if midstream flows are accepted.

 **In IDS mode**, setting auto mode actually means disabling the ``master-swtich``, or ignoring the exception policies.